AcheronProject/AcheronDocs/docs/_sources/pcbway/sponsorship.rst.txt

 I had, however, one problem with PCBWay that brought some troubles.
 For a particular keyboard, the PCBs were ordered from them and a good portion of the PCBs came with very noticeable and deep scoffs and scratches.
 I immediately messaged PCBWay and they were fast to respond, sending new PCBs for free in a couple days.
 However, the new PCBs came scratched and scoffed too, so the vendor had to give every buyer a discount.

-As of today -- december 14, 2019 -- we have not received yet new PCBs again, but this has been a huge turndown.
+As of today -- December 14, 2019 -- we have not received yet new PCBs again, but this has been a huge turndown.
 Their support is still good and we are waiting on a response, but the issue is we have a deadline to consider in delivering the keyboard PCBs.

 At the end, PCBWays customer service is still the best that I have dealt with but the way this situation has been handled is very problematic.

-Onde we see a closing to this issue I will write it here.
+Once we see a closing to this issue I will write it here.

 Conclusion
 ----------

 Can I recommend PCBWay?
 Depends.

 The PCBs are good.
 Really good.
 Perhaps some of the best in the business.
-For the final selling products, I recommend them yes.
+For the final selling products, I  do recommend them.
 Their customer support is also very good and responsive, solving questions and issues fast.
 Whatever issues I had with them are still open, so they have time to redeem themselves.

 However competitive they are in the PCBFA part, they have some real difficult quotes to meet at PCBF, specially when JLCPCB comes in play.
 Yes, JLC does not make as good PCBs and I wouldn't sell them to a customer, but for prototyping there still is no beating their price.
 For prototypes the quality is very acceptable.

-I recommend everyone to order and test at least one time the PCBWay services.
+I recommend everyone to order and test the PCBWay services at least one tim e.

 Then again, I feel very thankful and humble that PCBWay decided to sponsor these PCBs because without their support they wouldn't be prototyped or would take much longer.